AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 In this section, we discuss a couple of details about record discriminants that we haven't covered yet.
-Although the discussion will be restricted to record discriminants, keep in mind that tasks can also have discriminants.
-We'll focus on task discriminants in another chapter.
+Although the discussion will be restricted to record discriminants, keep in mind that tasks and protected types can also have discriminants.
+We'll focus on discriminants for tasks and protected types in separate chapters.

 .. todo::